-In latent space, the red colour of \class{A}-types leads to a large score in $z_1$, forming a diffuse branch off the \class{S}-type population.
-We highlight the prototypes \nuna{246}{Asporina}, \nuna{354}{Eleonora}, and \nuna{446}{Aeternitas} in the upper focus (e) in \cref{fig:highlight_classes_s}.
-Further characteristic of \class{A}-types is a large $z_4$ score due to the large olivine content, see \cref{fig:endmembersaorv}.
-Among all classified asteroids, \class{A}-types have both the largest $z_1$ as well as $z_4$ score.
+In latent space, the red colour of \class{A}-types leads to a high score in $z_1$, forming a diffuse branch off the \class{S}-type population.
+We highlight the prototypes \nuna{246}{Asporina}, \nuna{354}{Eleonora}, and \nuna{446}{Aeternitas} in subpanel (e) in \cref{fig:highlight_classes_s}.
+Further characteristic of \class{A}-types is a high $z_4$ score due to the high olivine content (see \cref{fig:endmembersaorv}).
+Of all the classified asteroids, \class{A}-types have the highest $z_1$ and $z_4$ scores.
 We note that all three spectra of Mars-Crosser \nuna{1951}{Lick} are exceptionally red, even among \class{A}-types \citep{TestingSpaceWBrunet2007}.